ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 If you're inundated with candidates and want to do a bit more filtering at this stage, the questionnaire can also include one or two more interesting or difficult questions.
 If you include these, be sure to still keep them brief; you don't want to lose candidates in this form because the questions were too arduous.
 If you're overwhelmed with applicants then bias towards more data to filter with here, otherwise maybe it's best to save more nuanced qualifications for further down the funnel.

-Some example questions for an intake form covering broad compatibility and self-identified technical familiarity (I've included a sample at ctohb. com/templates):
+Some example questions for an intake form covering broad compatibility and self-identified technical familiarity (I've included a sample at ctohb.com/templates):

 * As a great candidate, you'll receive a ton of offers.
 Compensation and benefits being equal, what will make you pick one company over another?